Staking cryptocurrencies is becoming a popular way to profit from crypto holdings.

 OK, now we are entering into the territory of concern for Ethereum investors.

-The Ethereum 2.0 upgrade began six months earlier with the release of the Beacon chain component.
+The Ethereum 2.0 upgrade began last year with the release of the Beacon chain component.

 There are two more stages.
 Phase 1.5 will merge with the Ethereum mainnet.
-At this stage, all PoW mining stops, and it precedes the rollout of shard chains.
-The Ethereum website suggests this phase will be 2021/2022, with no fixed date as yet.
+At this stage, all PoW mining stops, and it precedes the rollout of shard chains, with no fixed date as yet.

 The final phase introduces shard chains, and the Ethereum network becomes a fully operational PoS consensus network, transferring away from PoW.